 - Pure form of nitric acid is not stable and even at ordinary temperature it undergoes slight decomposition.

 Ostwald process is a chemical process for commercial nitric acid preparation and it is developed by the Wihelm Ostwald in 1902.
-The Ostwald process is one of the most important process and it provides raw material for the fertilizer industry.
+The Ostwald process is one of the most important process because it is an easy way to produce nitric acid, which has high demand as a raw material for the fertilizer industry.
 Ammonia (NH3) is used as a raw material for the production of Nitric acid in Ostwald process and it’s obtained from the Haber’s process.
-Catalyst such as Platiunum combined with 10% Rhodium is used in the Ostwald process.
+Catalyst such as Platinum combined with 10% Rhodium is used in the Ostwald process.

 4 NH3 (g) + 5 O2 (g) → 4 NO (g) + 6 H2O (g)